 About Camp GOTR

 This one week program inspires girls rising to be 3rd-5th grade to be joyful, healthy and confident through a variety of creative and interactive outlets.
 The program is divided into two parts.
 In the morning, girls explore a life skills topic through physical activity, collaborative games and creative expression, including writing, acting and art.
 In the afternoon, the team engages in a community impact project or interacts with community role models to learn about leadership.
-Community impact project partners include the Hunger Coalition, Blaine County Senior Connection, and 4H's Healthy Living Advocates, Hailey Library's Ticker Time Project, and the City of Ketchum's Sun Valley Solar Eclipse events!
+Community impact project partners include the Hunger Coalition, Blaine County Senior Connection, 4H's Healthy Living Advocates, Hailey Library's Ticker Time Project, and the City of Ketchum's Sun Valley Solar Eclipse events!

 The program culminates with a celebratory event where families can share in the girls’ accomplishments by joining them in a one-mile fun run and a creative showcase of their original work from the program.
 Girls will gain skills to navigate their world, improve their health and confidence, make friends, have fun and contribute to their community.